Contribute to Strays

+Strays is always open to photographic artists, writers and contributors with relevant work or ideas to share.
 We do not run timed open calls and there are no deadlines or submission fees.
-We review ideas on a rolling basis and publish selectively, with an eye for work that resists easy categories.
+We review ideas on a rolling basis and publish selectively, looking for distinctive work and uncommon ways of thinking.

 Although we can’t promise your work will be featured, we can promise that the decision will not be based on your profile, résumé, awards or followers.